param-radadiya/GTU_OOPs_Practicals/README.md

 # GTU_OOPs_Practicals

-## For GTU student, practicles of subject Object Oriented Programming in JAVA(3140705) are here with all files + hand-written assignment + Manual file.
+## For GTU students, practicles of subject *Object Oriented Programming in JAVA(3140705)* are here with all files + hand-written assignment + Manual file.

 ## Path of *.java* files : GTU_OOPs_Practicals/practicals/src/com/company/